Download the 2018 Rural Fire Service Contract Application

 Chief Bradley said the SFD does not bill for good intent alarms and determines when to require fees based on whether firefighters provide services.

 The contract begins on Jan.
-1, 2017, and runs through Dec.
-31, 2017.
-SFD offers this contract to property owners who live outside city limits and are within the SFD response area: west of Rose Road, west of Prairie Road, east of State Highway 86, north of 68th Street and south of Explorer Road.
+1, 2018, and runs through Dec.
+31, 2018.
+SFD offers this contract to property owners who live outside city limits and are within the SFD response area.
+If you are unsure if your property resides in our response area please contact our office and we can assist in determining which fire department response area the property is within.

 For media inquiries, contact the Stillwater Fire Marshal’s Office at 405.742.8308.